QTC-UMD/rydiqule/docs/source/writeups/doppler.rst

     \rho_v = G_v \rho_0 = \sum_{\lambda = \lambda_1}^{\lambda_N} \frac{1}{1 + v \lambda} r_{\lambda} l_{\lambda}^T \rho_0

-Note that this approach extracts all :math:`v`-dependence into a single function.
+Note that this approach extracts all :math:`v`-dependence into the algebraic prefactor :math:`1/1+v\lambda`.
-To compute the ensemble average, we can simply integrate analytically over :math:`v`:
+As a result, we can simply integrate analytically over :math:`v` to compute the ensemble average:

 .. math::